 Iselin, NJ, November 14, 2017—

-William Weiss, PhD, director, UNT Health Science Center, Fort Worth, TX, discusses the key role physicians can play in slowing down resistance.
+William Weiss, PhD, director, UNT Health Science Center, Fort Worth, TX, gives a brief overview of the current state of antimicrobial resistance both in the United States and globally.